must19y/food-finder-application/README.md

 Use of  OAuth to simplify user management, authentication, and authorization Automated testing with Jest, test-driven development, stubs, mocks, and fakes.

+Use of Docker:
+Managing compatibilites related to versions and faster development using  docker.